Karen Stintz

 Karen Ruth Stintz (born November 2, 1971) is a Canadian politician who represented Ward 16 Eglinton—Lawrence on Toronto City Council from 2003 to 2014 and was the chair of the Toronto Transit Commission (TTC) from 2010 to 2014.
 She was the Conservative Party of Canada's candidate for the riding of Eglinton—Lawrence in the 2025 Canadian federal election.
+In 2026, she announced her debut book, Beyond Good Enough: Toronto and the Crisis of Urban Complacency, published by Sutherland House Experts.

 Background

 Karen Ruth Stintz is the only child of Henry Stintz, a NASA engineer, and Barbara Stintz (née Bear).
 She was brought up in Toronto, and studied for her BA at the University of Western Ontario.
 She subsequently obtained a Master of Science in journalism from Boston University, and a Master of Public Administration from Queen's University.
 Before she became a councillor, she worked in the healthcare sector.

 Stintz is married to software executive Darryl Parisien.
 She and her husband live in the Lawrence Park neighbourhood with their two children.